-Results from the assessment give your child's teacher, school, and school district information about their science performance, and provide you with some insight on how your child is meeting expectations.
+Results from the assessment give your child's teacher, school, and school district information about their science performance, and provide you with some insight as to your child's level of learning.
 These results never stand alone, but can be used with other assessments and class work when gauging student performance.